-Chapter 5, "DEFINITY G3i, G3i-Global, G3s, and G3vs Administration" This chapter contains procedures for administering a DEFINITY G3i, G3i-Global, G3s, and G3vs switch for integration with the Lucent INTUITY system.
+This chapter contains procedures for administering a DEFINITY switch for mode-code integration with the Lucent Intuity system.

-Chapter 6, "DCS Administration"
+Chapter 7, "DCS Administration"

 This chapter contains procedures for administering a Distributed Communications System (DCS) switch network with a Lucent Intuity system.
 The Lucent Intuity system can serve more than one switch when the switches are part of a DCS network.